 Who Can File a Wrongful Death Claim?

 It is generally the spouse of the decedent who files a wrongful death claim.
 The decedent’s children and other survivors may also file.
-In some certain instances, the parents of the deceased may be the only party who can file the claim (if the deceased is unmarried and has no decendents).
+In certain instances, the parents of the deceased may be the only party who can file the claim (if the deceased is unmarried and has no descendants).